-2.1 Permits and Authorizations
+2.2 Permits and Authorizations

-The Forest Service and the ADEC regulate waste rock placement, monitoring and eventual reclamation.
-The ADNR-Mining Section also issues the Reclamation approval.
+The Forest Service and the ADEC regulate waste rock placement, monitoring, and reclamation.
+The ADNR Mining Section also regulates the reclamation and closure of the waste rock facilities.
 For a complete summary of federal, state, and local agencies involved in the permitting approval processes for Greens Creek Mine, refer to the 2013 Final Environmental Impact Statement (FEIS) (USFS 2013).